-On Netflix, the annoying auto-playing preview is the first few minutes of season 1, episode 1—with the players gathered on a road in the Mojave Desert before their skydiving task—and is very much in grainy standard definition.
-So that season is definitely coming.
-But which seasons will be available beyond season 1?
-And why is it coming to Netflix now?
-Here’s what we know.
+Netflix’s annoying auto-playing preview still plays the first few minutes of season 1, episode 1—with the players gathered on a road in the Mojave Desert before their skydiving task—and is very much in grainy standard definition.

 - The Mole: The Next Betrayal, hosted by Anderson Cooper (2002)